pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/setup-environment.en.md

 1. When prompted, click **Install**, then **Finish**

-1. To verify your installation, open powershell and type cf. If your installation was successful, the cf CLI help listing appears.
-You may need to restart the powershell window to see the cf cli help listing appear.
+1. To verify your installation, open powershell and type `cf --version`.
+If your installation was successful, the cf cli version is returned.
+You may need to restart your powershell window for the cli to work properly.

 #### If you don't have permission to install the cli, download the cli executable